calvinyau/ios-decal-proj4/README.md

   - Time Statistics: saved in the last week/month/year

 ## Control Flow
-Landing page displays total money saved, top item on goals list, and time statistics
+- Landing page displays total money saved and items on goals list
+- Tap the plus button to add a new item and savings goal
+  - Return to the landing page with the new item in the list
+- Tap the item and change the amount of money saved for this item
+  - Tap save to update and return to landing page
+- Tap the statistics button and see the saving and spending statistics view
+- Tap on total money saved to alter
+  - Tap save to update and return to landing page
+- Tap the history button to go to history view

 ## Implementation